 • RFC 9750 (April 2025): MLS architecture for system integration

-Adoption in Nostr
+Adoption In Nostr

 Several Nostr applications use MLS for secure group messaging: